Managed cluster networking¶

 Technology Preview

 Serves as an underlay network for traffic between pods in the managed cluster.
-This network should not be shared between clusters.
+Do not share this network between clusters.

-Provides IP addresses for externally available load-balanced services.
+Provides IP addresses for externally available Kubernetes load-balanced services.
 The address ranges for MetalLB are assigned from this subnet.
-This subnet must be unique per managed cluster.
+There can be several subnets per managed cluster that define the address ranges or address pools for MetalLB.

 Serves storage access and replication traffic from and to Ceph OSD services.
 The storage network does not need to be connected to any IP routers and does not require external access, unless you want to use Ceph from outside of a Kubernetes cluster.
 To use a dedicated storage network, define and configure both subnets listed below.

-Provides IP addresses that are assigned to Ceph nodes.
+Provides IP addresses that are statically allocated by the IPAM service to Ceph nodes.
 The Ceph OSD services bind to these addresses on their respective nodes.
 Serves Ceph access traffic from and to storage clients.
 This is a public network in Ceph terms.
-1 This subnet is unique per managed cluster.
+1

-Provides IP addresses that are assigned to Ceph nodes.
+Provides IP addresses that are statically allocated by the IPAM service to Ceph nodes.
 The Ceph OSD services bind to these addresses on their respective nodes.
 Serves Ceph internal replication traffic.
 This is a cluster network in Ceph terms.
-1 This subnet is unique per managed cluster.
+1

 Connects baseboard management controllers (BMCs) of the bare metal hosts.
 This network must not be accessible from the managed clusters.